What you need to know about mortgages: part two

 Where to get a mortgage:

-Borrowers can apply directly to a bank or building society for a mortgage.
+Borrowers can apply directly to a bank or a building society for a mortgage.
 They can also use a mortgage broker or independent financial advisor who will compare the different mortgages available on the market.

 If using a mortgage broker, it’s important to ensure they look at lenders from the whole market and those which aren’t affiliated with any company in particular.